Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 **Efficient Augmentation**
 You gain Proficiency with Gunsmith's Tool.
 If you are already proficient with it, your Firearm Augmentation Limit is increased by half of your proficiency bonus.

+!!! danger "Campaign Restriction"

+    This feat is tailored to Crown & Misery campaign.
+Ask the respective DM if you want to use in other campaign.

 ---